-- Continue to be there for them and give them support. - Continue to support and help them develop ways to deal with difficult situations. - Talk about the positive changes in their life since they stopped or cut down their use. - Increase their awareness about how their inner spirit is getting strong, their mind is becoming clear and their connections are becoming stronger. - Talk about what has been working well for them and encourage them to keep doing it.
+- Continue to be there for them and give them support - Continue to support and help them develop ways to deal with difficult situations - Talk about the positive changes in their life since they stopped or cut down their use - Increase their awareness about how their inner spirit is getting strong, their mind is becoming clear and their connections are becoming stronger - Talk about what has been working well for them and encourage them to keep doing it levels.
+You may feel let down, worried and angry.
+People may relapse several times before they finally stayed changed.
+People can learn from their relapse and this can help them find new ways to stay changed.